bjucps/cps110-thinkcspy/_sources/Quizzes/Quiz3.rst

     :autograde: unittest
     :timelimit: 1000

-    (20 points) Write a function named `stringify` that takes a list of strings, and converts them to a colon-delimited string, with each value in the list surrounded with {} brackets::
+    (30 points) Write a function named `stringify` that takes a list of strings, and converts them to a colon-delimited string, with each value in the list surrounded with {} brackets::

-        def select(items: list, key: str) -> list
+        def stringify(items: list) -> str

     For example::